Call Us

 Gut

-Alcohol irritates the gastrointestinal tract, inflames, and irritates the stomach.
+Alcohol irritates the gastrointestinal tract, and inflames and irritates the stomach.
 Frequent excessive alcohol consumption can cause damage to the small intestine.

 Reproduction